srshadiq/Drink-Water-Remainder-App/README.md

 # 💧 Drink Water Reminder App

-A complete Android application to track daily water intake and maintain hydration goals.
+A complete Android application to track daily water intake and maintain hydration goals with advanced features and notifications.

 ## ✨ Features Implemented